PSU-Research-Computing/dkmonitor/README.rst

    c.
 Set other settings accordingly

 **Creating New Tasks:**
-Use the ``create_task`` utility to create new empty task files.
-Create task gives you several options on where you want the new file stored
+Use the ``dktask`` utility to create new empty task files. ``dktask`` gives you several options on where you want the new file stored

 Example: ::

-    $> create_task default //creates blank task file in the directory you set to store you task files (DKM_CONF)
+    $> dktask default //creates blank task file in the directory you set to store you task files (DKM_CONF)

-    $> create_task file_name <filename> //creates a task in the default location with the file name you specify
+    $> dktask file_name <filename> //creates a task in the default location with the file name you specify

-    $> create_task full_path </path/to/task/taskname> //creates a task file in the specifed location
+    $> dktask full_path </path/to/task/taskname> //creates a task file in the specifed location

 **Set cron Jobs:**